-It’s early January on the Nile.
-Early morning as well.
+It’s early morning on the Nile.
 The girls are still asleep.
 I’m alone on deck.
 Going down river (north) is windier.
 The pages of my note pad is blowing fiercly, at times lightly whipping my face.
 In my imagination, I’m boating the Nile in 1879.

 Dahabiya and steamer

 Looking up, I spot a dahabiya.
-I expect it has more mod-cons than the one pictured in my book.
-The old photo of the inside of a dahabiyah in 1879 looks irresistibly romantic.
-To hire one, Lloyd’s recommended securing the services of a respectable dragoman, “charging him with the responsibility of providing everything needed, such as a cook, a man servant, and an assistant to wash and clean the travelers’ apartments”.
+I expect this one has more mod-cons than the one pictured in my book.
+The old photo of the inside of a dahabiyah in 1879 looks irresistibly romantic, though.
+To hire one, Lloyd’s recommended securing the services of a respectable dragoman,

 Back in the present – 129 years later – Agatha has joined me on deck.
 I’ve never spoken with her.
 Gnarled with arthritis, she has white hair, white clothes, white shoes, white handbag.
 Only in my mind do I call her Agatha.
 Seems appropriate.
 The Nile continues to be fertile grounds for the imagination.
 Impudently, I stare as she gazes at the meandering river and the occasional rusty boat floating past.
 What’s her story, I wonder?
 I know she’s German and she looks 85 – 90.
-I picture her as a young girl during the war, with high wavy hair, a dress, shoes and socks.
-Her features indicate she must have been very pretty.
+I picture her as a young girl during the war, with high wavy hair, in a dress.
+Her features indicate she must have been a pretty young lass.